OperationCode/resources_api/README.md

 ## Getting Started

 First, you'll need to configure a database.
-Once this project is deployed, we'll be using PostgreSQL.
+Once this project is deployed; we'll be using PostgreSQL.
 To set up a psql instance locally, follow the instructions for your OS:

 ### Windows setup